heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/PRESENTATION.md

 COUCOU ?A VA ?
 ```

-Why is the `ç` not converted to uppercase ?
+Why is the `ç` not converted to uppercase?

 ## Find the practical work